Growth of Future Generations

 Support for Child Chemo House

 Child Chemo House is a residential facility for children with cancer and other incurable diseases and their families, located in Kobe Medical Industry Development Project (Port Island).
 It provides long-term support for children and their families during and after hospitalization and treatment, which can last from several months to a year.
-To support the operation of Child Chemo House, we have installed Chemo House-specification beverage vending machines in our Tokyo and Osaka headquarters, and donate an amount equivalent to 4% of the sales from all beverage vending machines installed in both buildings.
-3,917,802 yen in total has been donated through FYE 2023.
+To support the operation of Child Chemo House, we have installed Chemo House-specification beverage vending machines in our Tokyo headquarters, and donate a part of the sales from all beverage vending machines installed in the buildings.
+25,925,428 yen in total has been donated, including ITOCHU’s matching donation through FYE 2025.

 Inside Child Chemo House 1